 Research indicates that students who are falling behind in math or English in the sixth grade have only a 10 to 20 percent chance of graduating high school on time.
 Citizen Schools aims to reverse the trend through its Extended Learning Time (ELT) model, which provides after-school mentoring and support to low-performing middle schools.

 - With Cisco support since 2009, Citizen Schools has expanded its ELT program from 10 schools in five states to 31 sites in eight states in the 2012-13 academic year.

 - Volunteer professionals, or “Citizen Teachers,” teach 10-week after-school apprenticeships on topics they are passionate about, from blogging to filmmaking to robotics.

-Cisco’s employees are among Citizen Schools’ largest contingent of Citizen Teachers, as more than 125 have taught 65+ apprenticeships since 2009, many on STEM topics.
+- Cisco employees are among Citizen Schools’ largest group of Citizen Teachers, with more than 44 volunteers offering 23 apprenticeships in 2012 alone.

-Efficiencies have helped the organization save money on equipment costs, increase productivity, and cut travel time and expense.
+- An updated technology infrastructure has helped reduce equipment costs, increase productivity, and cut down on travel time and expenses.